danlbarron/rns-transport-alpine/README.md

 vi /home/rnsuser/.reticulum/config
 ```

-After updating the config, you'll want to restart the daemon via `rc-service rnsd restart`
+After updating the config, you'll want to restart the daemon via `rc-service rnsd restart`.
+Be sure to type `exit` or `reboot` to ensure you fully logout.
 Congratulations, you now have a Reticulum Transport Node!